 » Final traffic plans will continue to be coordinated with district and city partners.

-10 days ago, Independence Local Schools
+about 1 month ago, Independence Local Schools

 How would traffic be handled